-BJU’s engineering program combines a quality ABET-accredited general engineering program, the BJU Core and one of three concentrations to prepare you for a successful engineering career in the 21st century.
+BJU’s engineering program combines a quality ABET-accredited general engineering program, the BJU Core and one of five concentrations to prepare you for a successful engineering career in the 21st century.

 Preparing to Study Engineering